martin77s/PS/PSModules/azMigrateRBAC/readme.md

 Export-UserList -Path C:\TargetFolder
 ```

-## Step #2
+## Step #2 - Edit the mappings file:

-Locate the UserMappings.csv file and edit it to map the old users in the old tenant to the users in the new tenant.
+Locate the **UserMappings.csv** file and edit it to map the old users in the old tenant to the users in the new tenant.
 These users need to exist prior the next step.
-You can use the NewTenantUserList.csv (created in the previous step by running the Export-UserList command) located in the target folder.
+You can use the **NewTenantUserList.csv** (created in the previous step by running the Export-UserList command) located in the target folder.
+Actually, the only mappings you need to have in the **UserMappings.csv** file are the mappings for the identities listed in the **RBAC.htm** file.
+All the rest can be removed.

-## Step #3
+## Step #3 - Initiate the transfer:

-Initiate Transfer: At this step, the Subscription owner in the source tenant can proceed to "Transfer" the subscription from the source tenant to the target tenant.
-See Appendix 7.5 more details.
+At this step, the Subscription owner in the source tenant can proceed to "Transfer" the subscription from the source tenant to the target tenant.
-Do not perform this step without performing step #1 as executing this step will reset all the role assignments in the source tenant and those deleted role assignments cannot be restored from that point of time onwards.
+Do not perform this step without performing step #1 as executing this step will reset all the role assignments in the source tenant and those deleted role assignments cannot be restored from that point of time on-wards.

-## Step #4
+## Step #4 - Restore Role Assignments:

-Restore Role Assignments: Restore all the role assignments on to the target tenant using the PowerShell commands below to login to Azure to the new tenant
+Restore all the role assignments on to the target tenant using the PowerShell commands below to login to Azure to the new tenant

 ```powershell
 Import-Module AzMigrateRBAC